 Playing summer catch-up

 According to educational specialists, parents who send their children to a wide offering of summer camps to make up for a lackluster school year are hardly alone.
-As the recession deepens and public schools are forced to cut enrichment and specialized academic programs, many parents are using summer as a way of giving their children what the school year no longer gives them: arts, athletics, science, foreign language, sometimes even core academics.
+Since public schools have been forced to cut enrichment and specialized academic programs, many parents are using summer as a way of giving their children what the school year no longer gives them: arts, athletics, science, foreign language, sometimes even core academics.
 Indeed, there’s a growing body of evidence that summer programs can make a significant difference in the trajectory of a child’s education and are especially important for low-income children who are more likely to fall behind academically during the summer.
-A report from Summer Matters evaluating three summer programs in California found that participants gained academic skills, developed stronger work habits and social skills compared to their peers.
+A report from Summer Matters evaluating three summer programs in California found that participants gained academic skills and developed stronger work habits and social skills compared to their peers.

 “This is a trend we’re seeing especially with the changes in school programs,” says Marla Coleman, former president of the American Camp Association (ACA) and founder of Coleman Country Day Camp on Long Island.
 “Parents want to provide their children with every educational edge.”